devpkr1/Gender-Prediction-Project/README.md

 - Multinomial Naive Bayes
 - XGBoost

 Performance metrics such as accuracy, precision, recall, F1-score, and AUC are calculated for each model.
+The evaluation process includes generating confusion matrices and ROC-AUC curves for visual representation.

 ### Accuracy Metrics
 ![accuracy metrics for different models](accuracy-metrics.png)